talhavawda/student-lab-sectioning/ifs-solver/Readme.md

             - However, the same disbalance is still present, and request-priorities.csv still has different priorities for each student's course requests

+        - Created a Python program script (SectionAllocations.py) that processes a solution file to obtain the number of allocations for each of the sections (and related data - num course requests for each course, total num allocated for each lab, and % allocated for each section, and % allocated for the lab in total), displays it to the console and writes it to an XML file (allocations.xml) and a text file (allocations.txt) in the folder of the solution
+            - I've done this so I can look at how well balanced the sections of each lab are, for the initial solutions, and which courses have a section allocation disbalance

+TODO: write alloctions data to allocations.txt incase user cant open and view xml file

 TODO: remove STAT130 for courses list and see if any perturbations occur. if any perturbations, see if it is with the new last course in the courses list